Ethan Zohn: Africa

 As part of the Boran tribe, Zohn did not become an immediate target in the game; he was seen as a strong player who could potentially help to win many tribal immunities.
-When his tribe lost two back-to-back immunity challenges, he joined the majority to vote off Diane Ogden and Jessie Camacho in episodes one and two.
-Over the next few days, Ethan would form a long-term alliance with Lex Van den Berghe and Tom Buchanan from his Boran tribe.
+When his tribe lost two back-to-back immunity challenges, Zohn joined the majority to vote off Diane Ogden and Jessie Camacho in episodes one and two.
+Over the next few days, Zohn would form a long-term alliance with Lex Van den Berghe and Tom Buchanan from his Boran tribe.

-But a twist in episode five saw both of Zohn's alliance members and Kelly Goldsmith switch from Boran to the Samburu tribe, leaving Ethan alone with fellow Boran members Kim Johnson and Clarence Black.
+However, a twist in episode five saw both of Zohn's alliance members and Kelly Goldsmith switch from Boran to the Samburu tribe, leaving Ethan alone with fellow Boran members Kim Johnson and Clarence Black.
 Two of the new Boran members from the Samburu tribe, Teresa Cooper and Frank Garrison, had an old misunderstanding with another former Samburu member, Silas Gaither.
 So, by consensus, after Zohn's tribe lost the immunity challenge Gaither was voted out.
 Both of Zohn's alliance members Buchanan and Van den Berghe remained safe on the Samburu tribe, carrying all three into the merge.

 Zohn's alliance soon began to control the game, with other members Johnson and Goldsmith.
 They immediately targeted Black due to his physical strength, among other events that had occurred earlier in the game, and he was voted out.
 But Van den Berghe had received another vote at tribal council, a vote he believed had come from Goldsmith, but which actually came from Cooper.
 This led Van den Berghe on a witch-hunt against Goldsmith which almost led to the demise of Zohn's alliance when Goldsmith possessed the power with the other four ex-Samburu members, Cooper, Garrison, Kim Powers and Brandon Quinton.
 But at the last minute, Quinton switched his vote, saving Van den Berghe, and voting out Goldsmith.
-But this move came back to haunt Quinton when Zohn's alliance saw him as untrustworthy and voted him out at the next tribal council.
+But this move came back to haunt Quinton when Zohn's alliance saw him as untrustworthy and voted Quinton out at the next tribal council.

 Zohn, Van den Berghe, Buchanan, and Johnson regained control of the game, outing previous Samburu members Garrison, Powers and Cooper in the next three tribal councils, carrying them into the final four.
 At the next immunity challenge, Johnson, the next target to be voted out, won immunity, leading to the alliance having to resort to voting one of their own out, despite the fact that the challenge contained some controversy.
 At any rate, Zohn joined Van den Berghe and Johnson in voting out Buchanan, carrying them into the Final Three.

 At the final three immunity challenge, older tribe member Johnson outlasted the two young, fit men to win immunity in an endurance challenge.
 With Johnson holding the power to choose who she would sit next to in the Final Two, she chose Zohn.

 In the end, Zohn beat out Johnson in a 5–2 vote to become the Sole Survivor, gaining the votes of Goldsmith, Garrison, Cooper, Buchanan, and Van den Berghe.